FAIRplus/the-fair-cookbook/content/recipes/interoperability/c4c-clinical-trials.md

 ## The metadata profile in action

-The metadata profile created using the steps described above was used to create a metadata schema in MS Excel.
+The metadata profile created using the steps described above was used to create a metadata schema in tabular format, as shown in the following table:

 | Variable/record_id | Form Name | Section Header | Field Type | Field Label |
 | :------------- | :------------- | :------------- |:------------- | :------------- |